rumanHuq/Chatty/README.md

       $ chmod +x ./protoc.sh # one time operation
       $ ./protoc.sh # whenever your proto files are updated in ./common/proto
     ```

+> For convinience, all the recommended vscode plugins are included and vscode should suggest them to be installed